crabcanon/crabcanon.github.com/_posts/2016-02-04-manipulate-xlsx-by-ruby.md

 ```

-*Compare multiple Excel files with the seed Excel file and remove repeat items from the seed file*
+*2.2.
+Compare multiple Excel files with the seed Excel file and remove repeat items from the seed file*

 ```ruby
 #!/usr/bin/ruby